hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 into words during my lecture all those things that I saw.
 So you will understand now that it is not any power which is exclusively my own.
 Whoever will practice unbroken Brahmacharya for twelve years will surely have it.
 If you do so, you too will get it.
-Our Shâstras do not say that only such and such a person will get it and not others!
+Our Shāstras do not say that only such and such a person will get it and not others!

-Myself: Do you remember, Swamiji, one day, before you took Sannyâsa, we were sitting in the house of —, and you were trying to explain the mystery of Samâdhi to us.
+Myself: Do you remember, Swamiji, one day, before you took Sannyāsa, we were sitting in the house of —, and you were trying to explain the mystery of Samādhi to us.
 And when I called in question the truth of your words, saying that Samadhi was not possible in this Kali Yuga, you emphatically demanded: "Do you want to see Samadhi or to have it yourself?
 I get Samadhi myself, and I can make you have it! " No sooner